NLnetLabs/rpki-doc/source/routinator/index.rst

 The application is designed to be lightweight and have great portability.
 This means it can run on any Unix-like operating system, but also works on Microsoft Windows.
 Due to its lean design, it can run effortlessly on minimalist hardware such as a Raspberry Pi.
-Monitoring is possible through the built-in Prometheus endpoint.
-It allows you to build
-:ref:`beautiful dashboards <doc_routinator_monitoring_grafana>` for detailed
-insights.

 Routinator connects to the Trust Anchors of the five Regional Internet Registries (RIRs) — APNIC, AFRINIC, ARIN, LACNIC and RIPE NCC — downloads all of the certificates and ROAs in the various repositories, verifies the signatures and makes the result available for use in the BGP workflow.

-It can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV, JSON and RPSL, or run as a service that periodically fetches and verifies RPKI data.
-The data is then served via the built-in HTTP server, or fetched from RPKI-capable routers via the RPKI-RTR protocol.
+It is a full featured software package that can perform RPKI validation as a one-time operation and store the result on disk in formats such as CSV, JSON and RPSL, or run as a service that periodically downloads and verifies RPKI data.
+Routers can connect to Routinator to fetch verified RPKI data via the RTR protocol.
+The built-in HTTP server offers a user interface and endpoints for the various file formats, as well as logging, status and Prometheus monitoring.

 If you run into a problem with Routinator or you have a feature request, please `create an issue on Github <https://github.com/NLnetLabs/routinator/issues>`_.